jcaru614/neuralgazette/README.md

 ### Renaming a field

-                    edit  fieldname from title to titles
+                    edit  field name from title to titles

                     then run: npx prisma migrate dev --name rename-title --create-only